 “Coaching has quickly become a major support to professionals seeking to accelerate the results of their career.
-John Whitmore noted author of Coaching for Performance has said “coaching delivers results in large measure because of the supportive relationship between the coach and the coachee, and the means and style of communications used.
+John Whitmore, the noted author of Coaching for Performance, has said “coaching delivers results in large measure because of the supportive relationship between the coach and the coachee, and the means and style of communications used.
 The coachee does acquire the facts, not from the coach but from within himself, stimulated by the coach.”

 Phill enjoys the opportunity to coach individuals and groups who are seeking to improve their performance and accomplish more than they would without a supportive relationship with a professional coach.
 This relationship is designed to inspire the coachee to maximize their personal and professional potential.